-Atlanta, Georgia March 17, 2011
+Atlanta, Georgia February 29, 2012

-Board of Directors and Shareholders of Interface, Inc. Atlanta, Georgia
+Board of Directors and Shareholders of Interface, Inc. and Subsidiaries Atlanta, Georgia

-We have audited Interface, Inc.'s internal control over financial reporting as of January 2, 2011, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
-The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying "Item 9A, Management's Report on Internal Control Over Financial Reporting."
+We have audited Interface, Inc. and Subsidiaries' internal control over financial reporting as of January 1, 2012, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying "Item 9A, Management's Report on Internal Control Over Financial Reporting".
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.